CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 - function names
 - propagation (must taint its initialization)

 Taints can also be used to track variables that can lead to vulnerabilities in code.
 It allows the developers to see the flow of this potential vulnerability in a large code base.
 This can be used by tainting the source variable, and the sink, where the variable ends up at a potential vulnerable function.
 If it mutates it is best to track the propagators and sanitizers of this variable as well.
-At a high level, these are functions that modify the tainted variable.
-Here's an example [below.](#rules-with-certain-paths--taints)
+At a high level, these are functions that modify the tainted variable in some way.
+Here's an example [below.](#example-of-rules-with-path-specification-and-taints)

 ### Problematic File(s)

-At a higher level, if a whole file or directory of files is causing a false positive there are multitudes of ways to handle this.
+At a grander scale, if a whole file or directory of files is causing a false positive, or you just don't need to scan these files, there are multitudes of ways to handle this.

 - [placing filenames & directories in `.semgrepignore`](https://semgrep.dev/docs/ignoring-files-folders-code)
 - [limiting rules to certain paths](https://semgrep.dev/docs/writing-rules/rule-syntax#paths)